Our goal is to empower the patient with the tools that will assist them in returning to their highest level of function.

 Surgery in most cases of back pain is not the only solution.

 There is a high probability that your spine condition will not require a surgical procedure.
-There are many treatments your spine doctor in Cary, Raleigh, Holly Springs or Garner will propose first, in order to ease your symptoms.
+There are many treatments your spine doctor in Cary, Raleigh, Holly Springs, Garner, North Raleigh, or Panther Creek will propose first, in order to ease your symptoms.
 They may include ice, heat, spinal injections, physical therapy, and nonsteroidal anti-inflammatory (NSAIDs) medications.
 Exercise also relieves back pain and can potentially keep it from recurring.

 Your surgeon will recommend back surgery only if you’ve tried other treatments first, unless you have a serious spinal cord injury.
 He or she will also use imaging tests to make a diagnosis in order to clarify whether surgery will help.